Sooke Gathering Place

 Why is this project important now?

 Sooke is growing rapidly, but its community infrastructure has not kept pace with the changing needs of its residents.
 More than 35% of Sooke's population is over the age of 55, making it one of the oldest communities on Vancouver Island.
-Over the next 20 years, that number is expected to nearly double, creating an even greater demand for accessible programs, social opportunities, wellness services, and spaces where people can remain active, engaged, and connected.
+Over the next 20 years, that number is expected to nearly double, creating an even greater demand.
+Sooke Gathering Place will create the space for accessible programs, social opportunities, wellness services, and a place where people can remain active, engaged, and connected.

 What challenges are local seniors facing today?